slowernews/wisdom-tldr/README.md

 > *'To find deep truths intuition is better than statistics.'*

 > *'«Dictator's dilemma»:  when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
-But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.*
+But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*

 And, as such, error-prone: bias, being [misled](#on-deceiving) and randomness will trigger miscalculations.